-We are excited to offer the second annual Healthy Plymouth April Vacation Week Program from Monday, April 17th through Friday, April 21st, 2017.
+Our second annual Healthy Plymouth April Vacation Week Program was held from Monday, April 17th through Friday, April 21st, 2017.
 This free, fun and engaging week of programming is offered to middle school students that live in Plymouth.
-Details about each day of programming, as well as registration links, can be found below.
-You may register for one or more of the days.
+Details about each day of programming can be found below.
+Students may register for one or more of the days.

 Through the generosity of our community, all programs are free.
-Registration is required.
-Please contact Krystal Danner at email@example.com with any questions.
+Have a program you would like to recommend?
+Please contact Krystal Danner at firstname.lastname@example.org with any questions.

 2017 April Vacation Week, at a glance:

 - All programs run from 11:00 AM to 4:00 PM

 - Lunch and Snacks are provided